 Skip to main content

 Technical evaluation is where owner engineers, discipline leads, and technical evaluators turn contractor proposals into a reviewed, weighted, defensible score.
 TruBuild accelerates criteria setup, proposal analysis, scoring drafts, and clarification impact review, while keeping the technical team responsible for the final judgment.
-This workflow is package-based.
-Technical rounds are preserved so the team can show how scores changed after post-tender clarifications.
+The workflow is package-based.
+Each evaluation round is preserved, so the team can show exactly how scores moved after post-tender clarifications (PTCs).
+For how technical rounds sit alongside commercial rounds and the query register, see Rounds and clarifications.

 Who this is for